DiogorPinheiro/Exoplanet_ML_Interpretability/README.md

 # Interpretable Exoplanet NeuralNet
-Using LIME To Find How Neural Networks Classify An Exoplanet
+Using LIME to find how neural networks classify an exoplanet